 Some roots may cause it it to stop suddenly.

 Lightweight and affordable.
 Easy to use.
 Suitable for small areas like flower beds, and handy for weeding.
 Blades are 6.3-inches wide and can till as far down as 6 inches.
 The telescopic handle is easy to adjust.

 Not built for large gardens or thick, solid soil.
-Some durability and longevity concerns, especially if you push it beyond its limits.

 There are several very good reasons to buy an electric tiller.
 Not only is it more effective than digging the ground by hand – breaking up the soil better, improving aeration, and helping it drain more freely – but it’s also much kinder on your back!

 Sun Joe is a well-known and trusted brand.
 The company produces a range of eco-friendly outdoor tools, including cultivators and tillers, that combine excellent performance with great value.

 The products we recommend here are all fine examples of the wide choice available.
 For a more detailed view of Sun Joe tillers, please read the following buyer’s guide.
 It looks at the specifications in more detail, offers advice to maximize your use of the tool, and provides answers to some frequently asked questions to help you make your decision.

 Although there aren’t many cordless tillers in the Sun Joe range at present, you can tell by looking at their other garden power tools that this is an area where they’re putting in a lot of development effort.
 As battery power increases, there are sure to be more, so it’s worth taking a brief look at the the pros and cons of corded and cordless.

 Corded: The Sun Joe corded cultivator and tiller range is extensive, from 2.0-amp light-duty tools, to powerful 12-amp and 13.5-amp models that eat up the ground quickly and with minimal effort.
 All are easy to use, comparatively lightweight, and almost maintenance-free.